ALbatol/SmartMethods/ROS_SLAM_Project.md

 ROS robot with SLAM approach to create and save a map

 This ROS project is about a drive robot that drives to an unknown map.
 It also implements SLAM on a 2 wheeled differential drive robot to map an unknown environment.
-A joystick is used to teleoperate the robot in Gazebo.
+A joystick or a keyboard is used to teleoperate the robot in Gazebo.
 The map is generated then it's used for autonomous navigation using the ROS Navigation stack.

 Fisrt, I have installed all the package and dependencies from https://github.com/devanshdhrafani/diff_drive_bot.git .
 Then, I have launched Gazebo as shown.